In this section

-Radial neck fractures are uncommon and account for 8% of all elbow fractures in children.
+Radial neck fractures account for 8% of all elbow fractures in children.

 The most common mechanism is a fall onto the outstretched arm with a valgus stress at the elbow.
-They can also occur as a result of a posterior dislocation or reduction of the elbow joint.
+They can also occur as a result of a dislocation and subsequent manual reduction of the elbow joint.